Bug #1913

 I am suggesting that all patches committed by core developers should be tested first.

-Updated by brad@comstyle.com over 15 years ago
+Updated by brad@comstyle.com almost 16 years ago

 aevernon wrote: